ZackBrazof/100-days-of-code/log.md

 **Today's Progress**:
 1. Done count vowels kata on code wars
+2. Started a personal blog

 **Thoughts:**
 FreeCodeCamp is still down, so I've started code wars, my first impression is that it is a nice resource.
 I am not happy at all with my solution.

+I have started designing a personal blog.

 **Link to work:**
 [CodeWars Count vowels](https://www.codewars.com/kata/54ff3102c1bad923760001f3)